SaschaIsele/Connector/docs/developer/decision-records/2024-10-09-vault-authentication-refactor/README.md

 In line with the registry pattern, `HashicorpVaultAuthRegistry` and `HashicorpVaultAuthRegistryImpl` are created.
 The `HashicorpVaultAuthRegistry` will be used to store one or more implementations of `HashicorpVaultAuth`, each representing a different authentication method.
+More on the usage of the `HashicorpVaultAuthRegistry` in the [Hashicorp Vault Auth Registration](#hashicorp-vault-auth-registration) section.

 ```java
 public interface HashicorpVaultAuthRegistry {